jakkdl/MonUnrail-nimbers/README.md

 🟩⬜⬜🟩
 🟩🟩🟩🟩
 ```
 Here you're faced with two options.
 Take both tiles from one pair, in which the other player responds by finishing the other.
-Or you take one tile, leaving it as
+Or you take one tile, leaving it as:
 ```
 🟩🟩🟩🟩
 🟩⬜🟩🟩